Blendify/blender-manual/blender_docs/manual/animation/constraints/relationship/floor.rst

    Forces the constraint to take the target's rotation into account.
    This allows you to have a "floor" plane of any orientation you like, not just the global XY, XZ and YZ ones...
 Offset
-   Allows you to offset the "floor" plane from the target's center, by the given number of units.
+   Allows you to offset the "floor" plane from the target's origin, by the given number of units.
 Use it e.g. to account for the distance from a foot bone to the surface of the foot's mesh.
 Max/Min